agraef/midizap/README.md

 - Rule #2 is applied, yielding a `C5` message which is substituted for the `$CC1` token in rule #1.

-The end result is of course a `C5` message with the same velocity as the value of the `CC1` message, which in turn comes from the original `CC0` message being translated.
+Unsurprisingly, the end result is a `C5` message with the same velocity as the value of the `CC1` message, which in turn comes from the original `CC0` message being translated.

 Of course, we could also just have written `CC0[] C5` here and be done with it.
 So let's try something slightly more complicated which really *needs* recursive translations to work.
 For instance, suppose that we'd like to output *two* messages instead: the note message `C5` as before, followed by a `CC1` message with just the low nibble of the controller value.
 Now each of these translations is easy to define: